BibliothecaDAO/master-scroll/docs/game/resources.md

 ### Cool down between attacks

-If you are attacked, whether sucessessful or not, your Realm is given a 30 minute cool down period where it can't be attacked.
+If you are attacked, whether successful or not, your Realm is given a 30 minute cool down period where it can't be attacked.

 ---